 You might like to make the most of this festive moment to admire the tree, the symbol of Christmas, next to the Duomo.
 Take a tour of the market stalls, and be enchanted by the glittering window displays at the Rinascente and in the Galleria Vittorio Emanuele.

-The switch-on ceremony in Piazza Duomo will be on December 6th at 5:00 pm.
-Make sure you don’t miss the moment!
+The tree in Piazza Duomo 2024 will be switched on on December 6th at 5:00pm.

-Thanks to Artigiano in Fiera, from December 2nd to 10th, 2023, the mega trade fair pavilions will be filled with the flavours of the world, together with fascinating and exclusive artifacts from far-flung destinations.
+Thanks to Artigiano in Fiera, from November 30th to December 10th, 2024, the mega trade fair pavilions will be filled with the flavours of the world, together with fascinating and exclusive artifacts from far-flung destinations.

 Mass production has no place here, the fair showcases the excellence of craftsmanship and the uniqueness of artisan goods.
 Designed for small-scale production, those who buy know that they are purchasing an almost unique piece.

-From December 1st, you can also shop for Christmas gifts at the market stalls in Piazza Duomo; stroll amongst the characteristic wooden huts selling artisanal flavours and products, with activities also designed with young visitors in mind at Santa's Grotto.
+You can also shop for gifts at the Christmas markets.
+From December 1st, you can also shop for Christmas gifts at the market stalls in Piazza Duomo.
+Stroll amongst the characteristic wooden huts selling artisanal flavours and products, with activities also designed with young visitors in mind at Santa's Grotto.

 To wrap-up your Christmas shopping in style, you’ll be spoilt for choice with everything on offer in the world-famous shopping streets of Milano.